 2.1.2 LED Indications

-The front panel LEDs indicate instant statuses of port links, data activity, PoE status and system power.
-They help monitor and troubleshoot when needed.
-Figure 2-1-11 to Figure 2-1-19 show their LED indications.
+The front panel LEDs indicate instant status of port links, data activity and system power; it helps monitor and troubleshoot when needed.
+Figure 2-1-2a and 2-1-2b show the LED indications of these Managed Switches.